cabforum/smime/SBR.md

 ### 1.3.3  Subscribers
 As defined in [Section 1.6.1](#16-definitions-and-acronyms).
 ### 1.3.4 Relying parties
 “Relying Party” and “Application Software Supplier” are defined in [Section 1.6.1](#16-definitions-and-acronyms).
-Current Members of the CA/Browser Forum who are Application Software Suppliers are listed here: https://cabforum.org/members.
+Current Members of the CA/Browser Forum who are Application Software Suppliers are listed at https://cabforum.org/members.
 ### 1.3.5  Other participants
 Other groups that have participated in the development of these Requirements include the AICPA/CICA WebTrust for Certification Authorities task force and the Accredited Conformity Assessment Bodies' Council (ACAB'c).
 Participation by such groups does not imply their endorsement, recommendation, or approval of the final product.
 ## 1.4  Certificate usage